ogmaresca/azd-kubernetes-manager/Configuration.md

 | `delete[].namespace`  | The namespace of the resources to delete.                                                                                          | Yes          |
 | `delete[].selector`   | The [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#labelselector-v1-meta) to find resources. | Yes          |

+### Kubernetes RBAC

+The Service Account that AZD Kubernetes Manager runs under must have Kubernetes RBAC rules allowed for every rule that is configured.

+* Delete rules require the verbs `list` and `delete` on the API Groups and Resources that AZD Kubernetes Manager is configured to delete.

 ### Go Templating Values for Rules